Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Day 2: AYAPATA – PACAYMAYO - CHAQUICOCHA

-During this part of the trek, we’ll ascend (approximately 4 hours) to the highest point of our trek, Warmiwañusca.
-On the Inca Trail, you’ll only need to carry a small backpack; the rest of your luggage will be carried by the porters, so you can simply enjoy the journey.
+During this part of the trek in the Inca Trail 4 days , we’ll ascend (approximately 4 hours) to the highest point of our trek, Warmiwañusca.
+On the Inca Trail 4 days, you’ll only need to carry a small backpack; the rest of your luggage will be carried by the porters, so you can simply enjoy the journey.
 Here, you’ll appreciate your effort and enjoy the excellent panoramic views of the valleys.
 The mountain peaks are filled with natural beauty, and you’ll feel a true sense of accomplishment upon reaching the summit.
 After a short break, we’ll descend into the high jungle where we’ll have lunch (around 12:00 or 1:00 pm).
 This all depends on the pace of the hikers.
 Your trek will be filled with diverse flora and fauna, so there will be plenty of interesting sights to see.

 We will continue our downhill hike towards the Pacaymayo Valley (2 hours maximum), crossing small streams and brooks until we reach our lunch spot, Pacaymayo.
 After lunch, we will continue to the next mountain pass, but first, we will visit the Inca site of Runkurakay.
 Afterward, we will continue to the second high point of the trail, also called Runkurakay.
 From there, you will descend for 1 hour to the other Inca site, Sayaqmarca.
-You will have time to take photos and enjoy the site.
-After visiting Sayaqmarca, you will continue for 35 minutes to the Chaquicocha campsite, where you will have tea and dinner.
+You will have time to take photos and fully enjoy the site.
+After exploring Sayaqmarca, you will continue hiking for about 35 minutes to reach the Chaquicocha campsite.
+Along the way, you’ll experience more of the breathtaking scenery that makes the Inca Trail 4 days so unforgettable.
+At the campsite, you will relax with a warm tea and enjoy a well-deserved dinner while surrounded by the beauty of the Andes.

 • Hiking Distance: 12 kms/4 miles